parmegv/leap_doc/docs/tech/hard-problems/en.md

 This approach is potentially effective against external network observers, but does not achieve forward secrecy from the service providers themselves.

-In the long term, we plan to work with other groups to create new encryption protocol standards that can be both asynchronous and forward secret. :
+In the long term, we plan to work with other groups to create new encryption protocol standards that can be both asynchronous and forward secret:

 * [Forward Secrecy Extensions for OpenPGP](http://tools.ietf.org/html/draft-brown-pgp-pfs-03)
 * [Triple elliptical curve Diffie-Hellman handshake](https://whispersystems.org/blog/simplifying-otr-deniability/)